Kanha412/T20I_Cricket_Score_Predictor/README.md

 <li>Click <a href="https://colab.research.google.com/github/Kanha412/T20I_Cricket_Score_Predictor/blob/main/T20I_Cricket_Score_Predictor.ipynb" target="_blank" style="text-decoration:none;">here</a> to open the project in Google Colab.</li>
 <li>Upload the 'app.py' file and the 't20i_info' dataset to the Colab workspace..</li>
 <li>Go to the 'Runtime' menu and select 'Run All'.
 This will execute all the code cells in the notebook.</li>
 <li>After the code execution completes, navigate to cell 53.
-Copy the path provided in this cell; this is the Tunnel Password.</li>
+Copy the path provided in this cell - this is the Tunnel Password.</li>
-<li>Go to cell 53, and copy the path It is the Tunnel Password.</li>
 <li>Click on the last URL provided in cell 54.</li>
 <li>Paste the copied Tunnel Password into the 'Tunnel Password' section on the webpage.</li>
 <li>Click on the 'Submit' button to deploy the app.</li>